Make Your Own Wind Chimes with Jewelry Supplies

 Glass or crystal adds an extra eye-catching element to wind chimes.
 Not only do the wind chimes sound pretty, but they are pretty to look at, too!

-Depending on the price point you want your wind chimes to end up with, Celestial Crystal® is the most economical, a step up is Preciosa Czech glass and Swarovski® crystals are the most expensive with most light refraction.
+Depending on the price point you want your wind chimes to end up with, Celestial Crystal® is the most economical, a step up is Preciosa Czech glass and Crystal Passions® crystals are the most expensive with most light refraction.
 Another option is 30% leaded Asfour Crystal, crafted in Egypt with German technology, to capture light and give off incredible sparkle.
 These are often specifically used in suncatchers, but that doesn't mean they can't also be seen dangling in wind chimes.

 So how do you bring all of these elements together?
 Decide what you want your pieces to dangle from, whether that's the kitchen teapot, some driftwood, an ornament frame strung horizontally or something else.
-To string and hang your jewelry components, our jewelry designer Jude (who happens to make wind chimes for our local Growers Market) recommends Invizi™-Cord.
+To string and hang your jewelry components, jewelry designer Jude (who happens to make wind chimes for our local Growers Market) recommends Invizi™-Cord.
 This clear nylon cord has reliable 8-pound test strength with a flexible drape and it knots easily for stringing or tying on your components.
 For added security, it's not a bad idea to add a dab of Super Glue adhesives to all your knots.
 Lastly, don't forget to make a loop at the top for hanging on a hook.

 Now all you have left to do is figure out where to put your custom wind chimes or where to hang them in your booth or storefront for sale.
 They're sure to attract attention with their lovely sound and design.